Selindek/spring-data-jpa-acl/acl/README.md

 	GET /people/23/documents

 You will see only those of his documents what you have permission to via some way.
 (You can see the documents he shared with your WorkGroups, but you cannot see the documents he shared with other WorkGroups where you are not a member)

+## Failed permission checks

+If a permission check fails during a 'get', 'save' or 'delete' method the result is a EntityNotFoundException.
+If it happens during accessing a Spring Data-Rest endpoint the result will be a 404 ('not found') status code.
+It's 404 and NOT 'forbidden' because we don't want to reveal even the existence of those objects which the current user has no access to.

+If a permission check fails during a 'find' method the result is _null_.

+If a permission check fails during a 'findAll' method only the elements with appropriate permissions will be returned.
+The elements without proper permissions will be silently skipped.

+The same rules are true for properties and property-collections but only if you try to access them via Spring Data Rest endpoints.

+	/users

+... return all users you have read permission to.

+	/users/12

+... return user with id '12' if it exists AND you have read permission to that user otherwise 404.

+	/users/12/documents

+... return all of the documents of user 12 you have permission to them IF you also have read permission to user 12.

+	/users/12/documents/123

+... return document 123 if you have permission to document 123 AND to user 12.

+WARNING!

+These automatic permission checks for properties and property-collections are only performed during accessing the Data-Rest endpoints.
+If you call a

+	userRepository.findOne(12)

+repository method directly from your code then the Acl will check the current user's permission to user 12 but if you try to access any properties of that object later NO ANY PERMISSION CHECK will be performed.
+ACL affects only repository methods but not the getters and setters of the potentially protected properties and collections of that object.

+So if you have to create a specific controller to manipulate protected properties of an object, use repository methods to access those properties.
+Let's say you want to create an endpoint where you can send a message to all your friends who are members of a certain group.
+(The members of that group you have 'read' permission to ) You should implement it like this:

+	@PostMapping("/groups/{group}/message")
+	public ResponseEntity<String> sendMessageToMembers(@PathVariable Group group @RequestBody Message message) {

+		sendMessage(message, userRepository.findByGroups(group));
+	}

+If you send the message this way:

+		sendMessage(message, group.getMembers());

+... then all the members of that group will get the message not only your friends.

 ## Conclusion